The Kennel Club has approved a new official DNA testing scheme

 constantly reviewing DNA testing schemes in conjunction with breed

-clubs to ensure that breeders are able to continue breeding healthy
+clubs to ensure that breeders are supported in breeding healthy

-"We are pleased to be announcing this new DNA test for Clumber
+"We are pleased to be announcing this new DNA test for Alaskan

 comes to breeding, enable potential puppy buyers to be aware of